-4.3.1 Ceramic membranes
+4.3.2 Ceramic membranes

-Gas-separating ceramic membranes mostly consist of metal oxides such as $SiO_2$ , $Al_2O_3$ , $ZrO_2$ , $TiO_2$ etc. and mixtures of these and, less frequently, of non-oxide materials such as SiC and $Si_3N_4$ .
-In the case of porous membranes, the pores are determined by the material structure in the order of a few nanometers, whereby irregular pores can exist in amorphous structures as well as regular pores in crystalline draft CWA XXXXX:2024 (E)

-materials (e.g. zeolites).
+Gas-separating ceramic membranes mostly consist of metal oxides such as SiO_2 , Al_2O_3 , ZrO_2 , TiO_2 etc. and mixtures of these and, less frequently, of non-oxide materials such as SiC and Si_3N_4 .
+In the case of porous membranes, the pores are determined by the material structure in the order of a few nanometers, whereby irregular pores can exist in amorphous structures as well as regular pores in crystalline materials (e.g. zeolites).
 In non-porous ceramic materials, selective mass transport can also occur through ion hopping processes via defects, whereby a crystalline, non-stoichiometric structure is a prerequisite.

-4.3.2 Metallic membranes
+4.3.3 Metallic membranes